unbit/uwsgi-docs/SPDY.rst

 * ``SPDY.version`` -- protocol version (generally ``3``)
 * ``SPDY.stream`` -- stream identifier (an odd number).

-Opening privileged ports as non-root user will require `shared-socket` and a slightly different syntax:
+Opening privileged ports as a non-root user will require the use of the `shared-socket` option and a slightly different syntax:

 .. code-block:: sh